ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/integration-aliases.rst

 * Use the ``--allow-unsupported`` option for ``ansible-test``
 * Prefix the test name with ``unsupported/`` when passing it to ``ansible-test``.

+Tests will be marked as unsupported by the contributor of the test.

 Cloud
 -----